Ash2112-Hash/Multiplayer-Dice-Simulation/README.md

   * To run project using trace mode with log4j2:
     * `mvn exec:java -Dexec.args="trace_mode"`

+  # Running Game using CLI commands
+  * To run game by specifying player strategies, specify command for each player (seperated by a space)
+    * `mvn exec:java -Dexec.args="combo random"` (run game with player 1 using combo strategy and player 2 using random strategy)
+    * `mvn exec:java -Dexec.args="combo random trace_mode"` (run game with player 1 using combo strategy and player 2 using random strategy within trace mode)

 Remark: **We are assuming here you are using a _real_ shell (e.g., anything but PowerShell on Windows)**

+## Non-Development Tasks:
+ * Integrated log4j2 with pom.xml to log progression of game
+ * Enabled program to be run in "trace mode" and log important events to internal log file

 ## Feature Backlog